yramon/yramon.github.io/index.md

 * Implementation of explanation algorithms [SEDC](https://github.com/yramon/edc), [LIME-C](https://github.com/yramon/LimeCounterfactual) and [SHAP-C](https://github.com/yramon/ShapCounterfactual) to compute counterfactual explanations for predictions of classifiers trained on behavioral and textual data (code in Python).
 Take a look at the tutorials on how to use the SEDC explainer object to explain model predictions on [behavioral data](https://yramon.github.io/tutorials/Tutorial_BehavioralDataMovielens_LR_SEDC.html){:target="_blank"} and [text data](https://yramon.github.io/tutorials/Tutorial_TextData_SEDC.html){:target="_blank"}.

+## Teaching & other projects
+* 2022 - present: Guest lecturer on *AI for Everyone: Demystifying the basics of Artificial Intelligence* at the Master's course *Business Contracts & Technology* of Prof. Jan Blockx (Faculty of Law, University of Antwerp).

+* 2022 - present: Ambassador of [Women in Data Science](https://www.widsconference.org/){:target="_blank"}.
+Organized a local event *WiDS Antwerp @ University of Antwerp* in May 2022.
+Currently planning to organize an event in May 2024 (more info soon).

+* 2018-22: Teaching assistant of *Data Mining*, *Ethics in Data Science*, *Case studies and trends in Data Mining*, and *Data Engineering* ([Major Data Science](https://www.uantwerpen.be/en/research-groups/applied-data-mining/education/){:target="_blank"}).
+Responsible for the Python tutorials and the Data Science Challenge.

+* 2022: Co-organizer of the [Summer School](https://www.uantwerpen.be/en/about-uantwerp/faculties/faculty-of-business-and-economics/studying-and-education/programmes/summer-schools/usa-washington/){:target="_blank"} *The American Business Environment* in Washington DC together with Jonas Vandenbruaene. <br/>

 ## Talks & blogposts
 * [Explainable AI to Gain Insight into Big Five Personality Predictions from Financial Transaction Records.](https://yramon.github.io/files/SPSP2022-posterYRamon.pdf){:target="_blank"} <br/> SPSP Annual Convention, San Francisco (US), February 2022 <br/> Poster Presentation: [Suppl.
 Material 1](https://yramon.github.io/files/SPSP_YR_suppl1.pdf){:target="_blank"}, [Suppl.
 Material 2](https://yramon.github.io/files/SPSP_YR_suppl2.pdf){:target="_blank"}